 Sociology is the study of self in society.
-The focus of the course will be the study of social institutions such as the family, education, religion, and the workplace, and the causes and effects of social inequality and social change.
+The focus of the course will be the study of the foundations of sociological theories and social institutions such as the family, education, religion, and the workplace, and the causes and effects of social inequality and social change.

-1133 Warmongers & Peacemakers 1/2 Credit
+1133 CP Warmongers & Peacemakers